COCA (Erythroxylum coca)

 3) Anesthetic action: Due to the alkaloid cocaine content, it presents an anesthetic action in the peripheral nervous system, and stimulant on the central nervous system.
 Therefore, many consume it to relieve minor pain, such as headaches, or back pain.
 Arthritis sufferers relieve most symptoms after chewing coca leaves.

-4) Diabetes Control: Coca reduces postprandial glycemia, which is the measure of the impact that a particular food has on blood sugar, coca acts in the stabilization of blood glucose levels among populations that depend heavily on carbohydrates, according to scientific studies is due to the alkaloid of ecgonine.
+4) Helps Diabetes Control: Coca reduces postprandial glycemia, which is the measure of the impact that a particular food has on blood sugar, coca acts in the stabilization of blood glucose levels among populations that depend heavily on carbohydrates, according to scientific studies is due to the alkaloid of ecgonine.

 6) Prevention of Osteoporosis: Coca with high content of calcium, fiber and polyphenols, contribute to the potential benefits in bone metabolism through different mechanisms of bone formation, bone resorption, serum calcium, vitamin D, intestinal absorption or mediators of inflammation, involving an increase in bone density.